Pack3tL0ss/ConsolePi/README.md

 ![Push Bullet Notification image](readme_content/ConsolePiPB2.png)

 Each Time a Notification is triggered all interface IPs are sent in the message along with the ConsolePi's default gateway(s).

+**ConsolePi Cluster**

+The Cluster feature allows you to have multiple ConsolePis connected to the network, or to each other (i.e. first ConsolePi in hotspot mode, the others connected as clients to that hotspot).
+A connection to any one of the ConsolePis in the Cluster will provide options to connect to any local serial adapters, as well as those connected to the other ConsolePis in the cluster.

+Currently supports Google Drive/Google Sheets

+*I plan to add simple network file share as an option.  i.e. NFS to a share on a Master ConsolePi where all other ConsolePis would update there config once connected.
+This would allow the cluster feature to work without internet*

+How it works:
+ - When a ConsolePi gets an IP address it will attempt to update a ConsolePi.csv on Google Drive.
+ - It will also grab the details for any other ConsolePis that have updated that sheet.
+ - Connectivity is verified to any other ConsolePis found then the data is used to populate the menu in ```consolepi-menu```

+    *Reachability is all that matters.  local, VPN, connected to another ConsolePi via hotspot, or any combination.*
+ - If it finds another ConsolePi in the cloud config that is not reachable it removes the stale entry.  *This may be changed to keep the entry and just ignore it for that session if unreachable*

+ Important Notes:
+ - Uses the hostname as a unique identifier.
+If all of your ConsolePis have the same hostname they will each overwrite the data.
+The Hostname is also used to identify the device in the menu.
+ - The ```consolepi-addconsole``` command now supports assingment of custom names to the aliases used to identify the serial adapters when using the predictable TELNET ports. (udev rules).
+If configured these names are used in ```consolepi-menu```, the default device name is used if not (i.e. ttyUSB0), but that's less predictable.
+ - There is a refresh option in the menu.
+The last ConsolePi to connect is the only one that will have items for all the ConsolePis in the menu.
+Use the refresh option if connecting to one of the previous ConsolePis so it can fetch the data for ConsolePis that came online after it did.
+ - Read The cloud-setup.md for instructions on setting up Google Drive and authorizing ConsolePi to leverage the API.

 ## Installation